Forgejo: A Deep Dive into the Community-Driven Gitea Fork

 Why You Might Choose Forgejo

 Guaranteed FOSS Governance: This is the number one reason.
-Your software development platform is guaranteed to remain free and community-controlled.
+Your software development platform is guaranteed to remain free and community-controlled, immune to sudden corporate licensing changes.

-Pioneering Federation: By choosing Forgejo, you are supporting and participating in the movement towards a more open and decentralized development ecosystem.
+Federation is Real: ActivityPub support is officially shipping.
+By choosing Forgejo, you are actively participating in a modernized, open, and decentralized development ecosystem.

-Comprehensive CI/CD: Built-in Actions support provides GitHub-compatible workflows without external dependencies.
+Comprehensive CI/CD: Built-in Actions support provides GitHub-compatible workflows without relying on external dependencies.

 Potential Drawbacks